terraform-provider-openstack/terraform-provider-openstack/docs/resources/networking_router_v2.md

   compute instances or load balancers will be using floating IPs.
 Changing this updates the external gateway of the router.

+* `external_qos_policy_id` - (Optional) The QoS policy UUID that will be applied on the external gateway for the router.
+Changing this updates the external gateway of the router.

 * `enable_snat` - (Optional) Enable Source NAT for the router.
 Valid values are "true" or "false".
 An `external_network_id` has to be set in order to set this property.
 Changing this updates the `enable_snat` of the router.